So what does this all mean?

 Article 61 says:

 Here is an account from Blackstones (Blacks Law) dictionary, of the creation of Magna Carta and Article 61.
 (NB Blackstones is not solely a lawful dictionary).

 Blackstone’s account – “After a Constitutional Convention of the people on the 5th May 1215, the barons, having chosen as their leader, Robert Fitzwalter … performed the solemn fuedal ceremony of diffidatio, or renunciation of their fealty and homage, a formality indispensible before vassals could, without infamy, wage war upon their feudal overlord.
 Absolved of their allegance … they marched on London.
-What this demonstrates is that having taken an oath of allegiance which one might assume is for life, is not, and so allegiance can be withdrawn if the Monarch is in breach of their contract with the people.
+What this demonstrates is that having taken an oath of allegiance which one might assume is for life, is not, and so allegiance can be withdrawn if the Monarch is in breach of their contract with the people. ( same as the barons)

-Blackstone continues: It was on the 15th June, then, in the year 1215, that the conference began between John, supported by a slender following of half-hearted magnates, upon the one side, and the mail-clad barons, back by a multitude of well-armed knights, upon the other.
+Blackstone continues: It was on the 15th June, in the year 1215, that the conference began between John, supported by a slender following of half-hearted magnates, upon the one side, and the mail-clad barons, back by a multitude of well-armed knights, upon the other.
 The conference lasted for eight days, from Monday of one week till Tuesday of the next.

 On Monday the 15th, John set seal to the demands presented to him by the barons, accepting every one of their “Articles,” with the additional “Forma Securitatis” or executive clause, vesting in twenty-five of their number full authority to constrain King John by force to observe its provisions.
 Right to Rebel That “full authority to constrain … by force” is one of the key features of Magna Carta: our right to rebel should the government of the day be operating outside it’s lawful authority”.